 - The old and new additions have different heating and cooling needs.

 - You want to add air conditioning to your home without putting in or extending the ductwork.

 If you need help deciding which HVAC option is a good match, let Wesley Wood Service Experts offer our advice.
 We have years of experience helping homeowners fine-tune their indoor comfort, with a passion for efficiency and eco-friendly HVAC systems.

 We’ll start the process by doing a load calculation to determine your needs.
-Then, we can give cost listings for ductwork installation and system upgrades vs. getting a ductless mini-split HVAC system.
+Then, we can provide cost breakdowns for ductwork installation and system upgrades vs. putting in a ductless mini-split HVAC system.
 We’ll give you all the options so you can make a smart decision.
-To begin, reach at 484-401-7577 to schedule an appointment now!
+To start, call at 484-401-7577 to schedule an appointment now!